AGRICULTURAL PROCESSING AND VALUE ADDITION

 Innovation, along with preservation is the focus of the next stage of the project.
 Ripe tomatoes were sliced, cut and then placed on the solar dryer for further processing.
 The result?
 Sun-dried tomatoes - nutrient-rich, yet tasty and with a longer shelf-life as compared to ripe tomatoes.

-Currently, we have two interns from the Sokoine University of Agriculture (SUA), Koku, who is working on developing tomato and tamarind-based products such as and fruit-ketchup that will cater to the Tanzanian market; and Irene, who is researching on introducing beetroot jam in to the market.
+In 2017 we had two interns from the Sokoine University of Agriculture (SUA), Koku, who is working on developing tomato and tamarind-based products such as and fruit-ketchup that will cater to the Tanzanian market; and Irene, who is researching on introducing beetroot jam in to the market.